syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

    After selecting the required options in the above-mentioned frames, click Perform Build inside the output frame.

-    > Note: The Build operation is performed and the status is updated in the text area, inside the output frame.
+    N> The Build operation is performed and the status is updated in the text area, inside the output frame.
 On completion of the Build operation, an information message is displayed stating that the Build operation has been completed.
 It also asks you to review the Build output and log files for additional information.

 ## License Manager